cara380nm/candlekeep/dr.md

     - Ritual only: Identify [^book-of-ancient-secrets]
     - Ritual only: Speak with Animals [^book-of-ancient-secrets]
     - Ritual only: Detect magic [^book-of-ancient-secrets]
-    - TODO-COPY-ME Ritual only: Detect poison and disease
+    - Ritual only: Detect poison and disease
   - Level 2:
     - Misty step [^fae-touched]
-    - TODO-COPY-ME Ritual only: Leomund's TinyHut
+    - Ritual only: Leomund's TinyHut
-    - TODO-COPY-ME Ritual only: Water breathing
+    - Ritual only: Water breathing
+    - Ritual only: Locate Animals or Plants
+    - Ritual only: Purify Food and Drink
   - Level 3:
     - Dispel magic [^warlock]
     - Counterspell [^warlock]